Getting Ready For Camp

 Medication Cost

-- The registration fee does not include the cost of any medication.
+The registration fee does not include the cost of any medication.
 Any medication not covered by insurance, including co-payments and the cost of over the counter medications, will be charged to your credit card.

 The first day of camp is an exciting start to the summer.
-We will have welcoming staff members ready to greet your child and start the exciting process of developing positive and life long relationships.
+We will have welcoming staff members ready to greet your child and start the exciting process of developing positive and lifelong relationships.

-Summer 2023 Dates for reference:
+Summer 2025 dates for reference:

-Rookie 1 (Up to Entering 5th Grade) | June 18 | July 2 |
+Rookie 1 (Up to Entering 5th Grade)

-Rookie 2 (Up to Entering 5th Grade) | July 16 | July 30 |
+Rookie 2 (Up to Entering 5th Grade)

 We understand and appreciate that by choosing Beber Camp, many parents are also making a decision to send their child a great distance.
 The partnership between parents and camp is essential in helping to ensure that everyone has a safe, positive summer experience.
 We are committed to working with your family to make getting to and from camp as safe and easy as possible.

 Beber Camp provides chaperone-escorted flights from a handful of our communities, as well as for our Pioneer Israel Trips.
-We will be uploading the escorted flight details in the near future – they will be accessible in CampInTouch’s news section.

-A chaperone will meet you and your camper at the airline gate (unless flying from New York, where you will meet at the check-in desk), and fly to Chicago with the campers.
+Escorted flight details are accessible in your CampInTouch’s travel section.
+A chaperone will meet you and your camper at the airline check-in desk and fly to Chicago or Milwaukee with the campers.
 They will then meet with Beber staff, who will take them up to camp with other campers from their flight.
+At the end of each session, your camper will fly with the group back home, and the chaperone will bring the campers to baggage claim.

+When booking your flight, as the flight chaperones are still being confirmed, you can write “Beber Camp Representative.”
+Once we have this information, we will update our families.
 Please feel free to book these flights and join our staff to and from camp each session!
 There is no charge for this escort service.
 We choose flights based on time, ticket price, and preferred airports.

-When flying into O’Hare, your child will be met at baggage claim unless they are flying as an unaccompanied minor.
+We offer transportation to pick up your child(ren) from Chicago O’Hare or Milwaukee airport; it is important to note that all flights must arrive at Chicago O’Hare or Milwaukee Airport between 10 AM and 2 PM.
+When flying into O’Hare or Milwaukee, your child will be met at baggage claim unless they are flying as an unaccompanied minor.
 You must provide your airlines with the name and contact information for the Beber Staff member meeting the flight so that we can get our staff through security if your camper is flying as an unaccompanied minor.

 We can not guarantee that we will be able to send staff through security (unless for an unaccompanied minor) at the airport.
 If your child is not flying as an unaccompanied minor, we ask that your child call us once they have landed (number provided nearer the time), and we will meet them at baggage claims if we cannot meet them at the gate.
+Bus transportation between Chicago O’Hare and Milwaukee Airport and Beber Camp is provided at no additional charge.

-Transporting almost 200 campers and staff between O’Hare Airport and Camp is an enormous logisitical process.
-In order for campers to be supervised and safely transported to and from camp, all flights must be booked to arrive at, or depart from, O’Hare Airport between 10:00 AM and 2:00 PM.
+Transporting almost 200 campers and staff between O’Hare/MKE Airport and Camp is an enormous logistic process.
+In order for campers to be supervised and safely transported to and from camp, all flights must be booked to arrive at or depart from O’Hare Airport between 10:00 AM and 2:00 PM.
+Please reach out to Julia before you book your flight should you not have an option within the given timeframe.

+When you drive to camp, there will be staggered drop-off times between 10 AM and 3 PM.
+On departure day, 4-week campers will take buses to the Chicago Suburbs (Northbrook Court) or Chicago O’Hare, except for Wisconsin and Minnesota families, who will be able to pick their camper up from camp.
 We are strongly recommending all families from the Chicago (city and suburbs) area drive to camp.
 We will continue our “kiss and drop off” process during drop-off.
 You will be preassigned with a drop-off location and time, which you will receive before your camp arrival.
 On the day of arrival, there will also be staff members to help guide you to the right location.
+We highly recommend you drop your luggage off with the luggage truck the Friday before the session starts.
+This way, your child’s luggage is already in their cabin waiting for them when they arrive.

 Bus to Camp